isaacharrisholt/supawright/README.md

 ### Overrides

-If you have custom functions you wish to use to generate fake data or create records, you can pass optional config as the second argument to the `supawright` function.
+If you have custom functions you wish to use to generate fake data or create records, you can pass optional config as the second argument to the `withSupawright` function.

 The `generators` object is a record of Postgres types to functions that return